Are you thinking about a sun-powered home, but hung up on residential solar panel costs? If so, you’ve come to the right place.

 How much do solar panels cost for a 2,000 square foot house?

 For a 2,000 square foot house, around 16 to 25 premium solar panels will supply 100% of your home’s electricity needs.
 Again, discuss this with a Solar Energy Specialist in your area.

 Here are a few things to be on the lookout for when getting a quote from solar companies.

 Free Solar Quote

-Keep in mind that the 26% tax credit applies as long as the home solar system is installed by December 31, 2022.
-Starting in 2023, the value of the tax credit will step down to 22%.
-After 2023, the tax credit for residential solar ends.
+A big solar incentive is the Federal Solar Tax Credit (also known as the ITC).
+It could apply a 26% tax credit to any qualified rooftop solar system if installed by December 31, 2022.
+After that, the value of the tax credit will decrease to 22%.
+And after 2023, the tax credit for residential solar ends.